JadenFurtado/security_writeups/just for fun/readme.md

 ## Introduction:

-I have been feeling down in the dumps from the past few months, so I decided to go rouge as a hacker to shake things up a bit.
+I have been feeling down in the dumps from the past few months, so I decided to shake things up a bit with this article.
 Needless to say, this is just to get myself back in working order.
+I won't be exploiting any of these.

 Note to the reader: <b>Do not abuse any of my findings</b>